Airthrey Castle: History

 In 1759, "from want of relish for a country life" John Dundas sold "this sweet place" to Captain Robert Haldane of Gleneagles and Plean, an extremely wealthy nabob, and sometime Member of Parliament.
 "He returned home from the sea service of the East India Company with a great fortune" and was "an arrogant, ambitious, purse-proud man".
 "He conceived to himself the fashionable modern fancy of beautifying his place in an elegant manner, and considered it as an essential requisite to get quit of these roads which intersected his ground in an ugly and inconvenient manner; and, amongst others, he was not a little hurt with the idea of one passing hard by the door of his house; a situation which, whether really incommodious in itself or not, it is well-known no person chooses to put up with if he can possibly avoid it."
 Haldane built a new road at his own expense and placed gates on the old public roads.

-In 1768 Captain Haldane's great-nephew Robert Haldane inherited the estate.
-In 1791 he had a new house built, and named it Airthrey Castle.
+On Captain Haldane's death the estate passed to his nephew, Captain James Haldane, and in due course, in 1768, to James's infant son Robert Haldane (1764-1842).
+It was this second Robert Haldane who went on to build a grand new house on the estate in 1791, naming it Airthrey Castle.
 It was built to a 'castellated villa' design by the pre-eminent Scottish neo-classical architect Robert Adam.
 Haldane, however, tried to skimp on the architect's fees for supervising the buildings work and Adam retired from the commission before the Castle was actually constructed, leaving the surveying of the building work to the mason, Thomas Russell of Edinburgh.
 Adam's designs cost £37.6s.2d, and the building work £3,755.13s.
 Haldane also had the 363 acre grounds landscaped to designs by Thomas White of Durham, a student of Capability Brown.
-The works included the beautiful, man-made 23-acre loch (later much used for curling), a hermitage (of which the ruins remain, in Hermitage Wood), and 4-mile boundary wall.
+The works included the beautiful, man-made 23-acre loch (later much used for curling), a hermitage (of which the ruins remain, in Hermitage Wood), and a 4-mile boundary wall.
 Haldane is said to have advertised locally for a full-time hermit to live in the hermitage, and to have received one serious applicant, who later changed his mind.
-It is also said that Haldane nearly drowned in Airthrey Loch, but was saved by a man called Sandy Morrison, a shoemaker, to whom in gratitude he gave the use one of the lodges and a pension for life.
+It is also said that Haldane nearly drowned in Airthrey Loch, but was saved by a man called Sandy Morrison, a shoemaker, to whom in gratitude he gave the use of one of the lodges and a pension for life.

 Remarkably, shortly after his vast investment in the house and estate, Robert Haldane had an epiphany and resolved to divest himself of his estates and devote himself to evangelical work.
 Refused permission by the East India Company to invest all in an ambitious mission in Bengal, he proceeded instead to build a number of churches and seminaries in Scotland, fund the training of numerous missionaries, lead a theological revival in Geneva, and become the founder of Scottish Congregationalism.
 He was joined in these worthy activities by his younger brother James Haldane.